Yamil-Pedroso/Yamil-Pedroso/README.md

 Welcome to my GitHub profile 🤓!
 I am a full-stack developer and artist passionate about technology and creativity.

 As a developer, I have worked on projects ranging from web and mobile applications to e-commerce platforms and content management systems.
-I have experience with programming languages such as HTML, CSS, JavaScript, Python, Ruby and have worked with frameworks such as React and Django.
+I have experience with programming languages such as HTML, CSS, JavaScript, Python, Ruby and have worked with frameworks such as React, Django and Ruby on rails.

 As an artist, I love to create and explore new forms of expression.
 I use a variety of techniques and media, such as drawing, painting, and digital media, to bring my ideas to life.